 Navy Pier Centennial Wheel and Rides

-Navy Pier and its surrounding attractions are full of fun activities for kids and adults alike.
+Navy Pier and its surrounding attractions are full of fun activities for kids and adults alike (see above for some more details on all the stuff you can enjoy while there).
 Take a stroll around the pier, sample some classic boardwalk eats, and take a spin on the iconic Ferris wheel for unbeatable views of the city.

-Use your Go Chicago Card All-Inclusive Pass to get a 4-Ride pass for Navy Pier attractions, including the newly updated Centennial Wheel.
+Use your Go Chicago Card All-Inclusive Pass to get a 4-Ride pass for Navy Pier attractions, including the ever-popular Centennial Wheel.

 Getting In: Navy Pier Centennial Wheel & Ride tickets are included with the Go Chicago Card.